Ketel Marte Player Props: Diamondbacks vs. Blue Jays

-Ketel Marte -- .222 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Toronto Blue Jays, with Kevin Gausman on the hill, on July 15 at 3:07 PM ET.
+On Sunday, Ketel Marte (.275 on-base percentage in past 10 games, 86 points below season-long percentage) and the Arizona Diamondbacks face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:37 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 Ketel Marte Game Info & Props vs. the Blue Jays